Around 25% of heat lost from an un-insulated home goes through the roof. The good news is you can easily install roof insulation

 A cold loft is where you insulate immediately above the ceiling of the top storey, so no heat from your home gets into your loft.

-Cost-wise, there are a range of options available, some of which are relatively inexpensive.
-Some are easy to do yourself, others require more DIY experience, and some require specialist equipment and need to be carried out by a professional.
+Cost-wise, there are a range of options available for roof insulation, some of which are relatively inexpensive.
+Some can be achieved with little DIY experience, while others require more do-it-yourself expertise.
+Some roof insulation options require specialist equipment and need to be carried out by a professional.
 Energy-efficiency grants are currently available for cold loft roof insulation.

 Warm roof solutions are generally more expensive, but they can provide a greater level of heat retention.
 Also, you can more easily use the loft to store temperature-sensitive items, as a 'cold roof' can get very hot in the summer.